Wall St. falls as investors eye a united hawkish Fed

 “The market doesn’t really know what to think at this point.
 That’s why we’re seeing these swings,” he said.
 “With interest rates higher there’s a lot less cushion to smooth away those uncertainties.”

 Of the S&P’s 11 major sectors, only four ended the day with gains.
-Financials was the biggest gainer, closing 0.9 percent higher.
-Materials was the biggest loser, with an 0.8 percent drop.
+Financials .SPSY was the biggest gainer, closing 0.9 percent higher.
+Materials was the biggest loser .SPLRCM, with an 0.8 percent drop.

-Home Depot shares fell 4.3 percent while the PHLX Housing index lost 1.87 percent.
+Home Depot shares fell 4.3 percent while the PHLX Housing index .HGX lost 1.87 percent.

-Among the brighter spots was Netflix, which rose 5.3 percent, after reporting blowout subscriber addition numbers.
+Among the brighter spots was Netflix (NFLX.O), which rose 5.3 percent, after reporting blowout subscriber addition numbers.

-Declining issues outnumbered advancing ones on the NYSE by a 1.70-to-1 ratio; on Nasdaq, a 1.39-to-1 ratio favoured decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 1.70-to-1 ratio; on Nasdaq, a 1.39-to-1 ratio favored decliners.

 The S&P 500 posted three new 52-week highs and 11 new lows; the Nasdaq Composite recorded 12 new highs and 76 new lows.